Admission to Graduate Study

 To define the eligibility and admission criteria for different categories of admission to graduate study at the University of Kansas.

-Graduate students in programs on, or reporting to, the Lawrence and Edwards campuses
+All applicants in programs on, or reporting to, the Lawrence and Edwards campuses.

 Applicants can apply to be degree-seeking, non-degree-seeking, or certificate-seeking students.
 Applicants pursuing an identifiable degree program are degree-seeking; those applicants pursuing a certificate program are certificate-seeking; those who are not pursuing an identified degree or certificate program should be admitted under the non-degree-seeking category.
 No student may work toward a graduate degree without being accepted as a degree-seeking student in a specific graduate program.